Parents

 Payments

-Manor Lakes P-12 College Burley Griffin & Victoria Administration accepts cheque, cash, EFTPOS and credit card payments via appointment during the following times:
+Manor Lakes P-12 College Burley Griffin and Victoria Administration accepts cash, EFTPOS and credit card payments between 8:am to 3:30pm Monday to Friday.

 Primary